-The U.S. Food and Drug Administration has approved Darzalex (daratumumab) to treat patients with multiple myeloma as part of initial therapy or for recurrent disease.
-Darzalex is the first monoclonal antibody approved for treating multiple myeloma and is often administered in combination with Revlimid and prednisone.
+The U.S. Food and Drug Administration has approved the precision cancer medicine Darzalex (daratumumab) to treat patients with multiple myeloma as part of initial therapy or for recurrent disease.
+Darzalex is the first monoclonal antibody approved for treating multiple myeloma and is typically administered in combination other anti-myeloma medications to achieve maximal effectiveness.

 Darzalex™ is a monoclonal antibody that has been produced in a laboratory to bind to a protein often found on the surface of multiple myeloma cancer cells, called CD38.
 Administered by injection, the binding of Darzalex™ has direct killing effects on the myeloma cells, as well as stimulating the immune system to attack the cancer cells.
-Darzalex™ is approved for the treatment of multiple myeloma in combinations with different types of treatment regimens because it further improves survival and delays the time to cancer progression.(1-8)
+Darzalex™ is approved for the treatment of multiple myeloma in combinations with different types of treatment regimens because it further improves survival and delays the time to cancer progression.(1-10)

 Newly Diagnosed Multiple Myeloma

 Addition of Darzalex to Revlimid and Dexamethasone

 The Phase III MAIA clinical study enrolled 737 newly diagnosed patients with multiple myeloma who were not candidates for high dose chemotherapy and ASCT to receive treatment with Revlimid and dexamethasone with or without Darzalex and directly compared.

 - On average Revlimid/Dexamethasone treated patients survived ~32 months without myeloma progression.
 Darzalex/Revlimid/Dexamethasone treated patients survive beyond 32 months with an average survival time not yet reached.